textpattern/textpattern.github.io/administration/diagnostics-panel.md

 There was a problem trying to connect to the RPC server.
 Please try again later.
 {: .alert-block .information}

-You may get this if you're working on a local install (v.
-4.5.7) and not connected to the internet.
+You may get this if you're working on a local install and not connected to the internet.
 Your local install is trying to ping the RPC server and has no internet connection to do so.

 ### Warning (yellow)

 Warnings are not critical, per se, and sometimes can even be cascading[^2] or false.[^3] But when warnings are accurate, something needs resolved in order to work correctly, reliably, or securely.

-Several warning messages are possible:
+**Several warning messages are possible:**

 DNS lookup failed: {site URL}.
 {: .alert-block .warning}